Strategic land and planning

 We are investing £60 million in transport, schools and other community facilities, both within the development itself and in the surrounding area, and there is infrastructure in place to support 800 new homes with capacity to support more in future.

 A new signalised junction is in place providing access into the development from the north and connecting to a network of infrastructure roads, sewers and services.
-This includes three main access routes through the northern and district neighbourhoods that will shortly connect up with the Wantage Road.
-Construction work has begun on a new school specialising in science and engineering, UTC Oxfordshire, which is scheduled to open in September 2015, while work to create a new signalised junction serving the school will get under way in January 2015.
+This includes three main access routes through the northern and district neighbourhoods that connect to Wantage Road via a new signalised junction.
+A new school specialising in science and engineering, UTC Oxfordshire, opened to students in September 2015.
 Improvement work to footpaths and cycleways outside the development boundary is also taking place to help integrate the development with the surrounding areas.

 The site includes 62 hectares of both ‘natural’ and formally landscaped open space.
-A central oval, named Boundary Park, will be provided as well as various outdoor sports areas, including full-size cricket, rugby and football pitches, four tennis courts and a pavilion.
-We are also investing in youth sport by providing four junior football pitches, three mini pitches and two multi use games areas.
-Those sports pitches within Boundary Park have been laid out and are currently establishing, and the pavilion will be built in 2015.
+A central oval, named Boundary Park, which provides a pavilion and various outdoor sports areas, including full-size cricket, rugby and football pitches opened to the public in September 2016.
+We have also invested in youth sport by providing four junior football pitches, three mini pitches and two multi use games areas.
+Additional facilities are currently under construction as an extension to this, including four tennis courts, a skate park and a multi-use games area.
+These are currently due for completion in summer 2017.

 Design and sustainability

-We are providing many community and commercial facilities, such as a healthcare centre, dental practice, retail units, a supermarket, and a public house.
-In addition, approximately 14 hectares of land is being provided to Oxfordshire County Council for new schools and we are providing funding for the construction of two primary schools (£11.8 million contribution) and one secondary school (£16.9 million contribution).
+We are providing many community and commercial facilities, such as a healthcare centre, retail units, a supermarket, and a public house.
+In addition, approximately 14 hectares of land has been provided to Oxfordshire County Council for new schools.
+In addition to this we have provided funding for the construction of two primary schools (£11.8 million contribution) and one secondary school (£16.9 million contribution).

-The ‘northern neighbourhood’ is currently being built.
-A convenience store has also been constructed here and an occupier is currently being sought.
-The first permanent community centre has now been built at the development and was due to be opened at the end of 2014.
+The ‘northern neighbourhood’ is now complete with a convenience store and post box in the 'northern district centre'.
+The first permanent community centre has now been built at the development and opened its doors to the public in June 2015.

 Private homes at Great Western Park are built to EcoHomes ‘Very Good’ standard, while affordable homes will achieve Code for Sustainable Homes level 3.
 As part of the planning obligations we must provide renewable energy systems to one third of the homes.
 We are fulfilling this requirement by installing shower waste heat recovery systems.